rychisholm3/Social-Media-Video-Formatter/README.md

 - **macOS:** inside the `.app` bundle
 - **Linux:** inside the AppImage mount

-No additional PyPI packages are required.
-Once the path is set, run `python main.py input.mp4 --platform tiktok --output out.mp4` to export a single clip, or pass `--all` with `--output-dir` to export every platform at once.
+No additional packages are required.
+Once the path is set, run `python main.py input.mp4 --platform tiktok --output out.mp4` to export a single clip, change --platform ____ to request certain platform or pass `--all` with `--output-dir` to export every platform at once.

 **Developer:** Ryan Chisholm